MobileTeleSystems/syncmaster-ui/README.md

-# SyncMaster UI
+# Data.SyncMaster UI

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-This interface is designed to work with the SyncMaster service.
+This interface is designed to work with the Data.SyncMaster service.
 This interface contains 4 menu sections: Transfers, Connections, Queues, Groups.

 **Note**: service is under active development, and is not ready to use.